9 Key Law Firm Accounting Tips and Best Practices

 Billable hours can be the key to a law firm’s success, and it’s essential to have a time tracking system that’s both easy to use and efficient.
 Once you have an effective system in place, be sure to put it to work every time you complete a task for a client.
 Don’t forget to include the details, like who you spoke with or what type of meeting you conducted.

 Employing a mileage tracker app can ensure that you and your employees are reimbursed for all of your business mileage.
-Many mileage trackers can run in the background on your phone and automatically start and stop trips based on the movement of your phone.
+Many platforms can run in the background on your phone and start and stop trips automatically based on the movement of your phone.
 You can classify trips as business or personal later on and add client information.
 They can also be used to calculate tax deductions, control mileage costs, and plan for future expenses.

 If you’re just getting started, then consider using one of the best free time tracking software until you get your legal accounting system set up.